THEBEALL/A-Deep-Reinforcement-Learning-Approach-for-Bipedal-Robots-Based-on-a-Guiding-Channel/README.md

 ## Introduction

 This repository contains the main datasets for this study  which investigates Simulation and Modeling of Bipedal Robots.
-The aim of this study is to Improve stability Issues of Bipedal Robots During Deep Reinforcement Learning Processes.
+The aim of this study is to improve stability issues of bipedal robots during deep reinforcement learning processes.

 ### Data Collection